sfstoolbox/sfs-matlab/doc/custom-grid.rst

    Sound pressure in decibel of a broadband impulse point source synthesized by 2.5D |NFC-HOA|.
-The point source is placed at (0,2,0) m and a time snapshot after 200 samples of the first active secondary source is shown.
+The point source is placed at (0,2,0) m and a time snapshot after 5 ms of the first active secondary source is shown.
 The sound pressure is calculated only at the explicitly provided grid points.

 .. vim: filetype=rst spell: